AaronOrtega1/127.0.0.1/00-Projects/1747853373-aws-certified-solution-architect-associate-2025.md

 ## Tasks
 - [x] Finish course (23/August/25).
 - [x] Ask Jose where he did his practice exams.
+- [ ] Create Study Guides of all the sections with NotebookLM.
+- [ ] Create Flashcards of all the Study Guides with NotebookLM.
 - [ ] Do practice exams till we get 80+ all the time.
 - [ ] Finish AWS Academy course for Cloud Architecture.
 - [ ] Take the certification exam (October/2025).